 In the UK we drink 165 million cups per day - but that’s just the tip of iceberg.
 Morning tea runs cause chaos across the country, with requests flooding in for strong tea, weak tea, lots of milk or just a drop – and how many sugars was that again?

 From a proper builder’s brew to a milky beige cup of cha, we’re delving into the science of tea.
 What does your favourite shade of tea say about you?

-Her Royal Highness is apparently a fan of Earl Grey tea2 – a more delicate tea than the classic breakfast blends most Brits drink.
+Her Royal Highness is apparently a fan of Earl Grey tea - a more delicate tea than the classic breakfast blends most Brits drink.
 It's reported she goes without milk or sugar too.

 The perfect milk-to-tea ratio

-According to the same study6, tea drinkers in Scotland and the North East of England like a lighter shade of tea - with a hearty dose of milk.
+According to the same study, tea drinkers in Scotland and the North East of England like a lighter shade of tea - with a hearty dose of milky.
 They're more committed to a cuppa too - drinking more tea than southerners.